theomjones/fundamental/README.md

   # Enable RSS menu item
   rss: false
   seo: true
+  # Share buttons are only on desktop (user use the share menu on mobile).
+  social:
+    enabled: true
+    twitter: true
+    facebook: true
+    messenger: true
+    whatsapp: true
 ```

 #### Layouts
-For blog posts use the `post.html` layout (this is already set as default via config file.)
-For normal pages use the `page.html` layout.
+For blog posts use the `post` layout (this is already set as default via config file, unless changed.)
+For normal pages use the `page` layout.
 Naturally, the blog layout is used for the blog page on the home screen.
 All of these layouts inherit from the `default` layout, which contains the head and footer includes.

 The other layouts are for the `jekyll-archives` plugin.